 illuMask isn’t a terrible product, it just wouldn’t be our first choice for fighting acne, diminishing wrinkles, or brightening the complexion.
 There are other products out there that do a better job.

-For acne, we really like the Obagi Clenziderm System.
-For wrinkles the Nu-Derm System does a wonderful job.
+For acne, we really like the Obagi CLENZIderm System.
+And for wrinkles, their Nu-Derm System does a wonderful job.
 And if you’re interested in brightening your skin or getting rid of dark spots on the fly, we recommend checking out Meladerm.
+There are more ideas on our Best Dark Spot Correctors list.

 Where to Get It

 If you’re interested in giving one of these masks a shot still there are several places you can grab them.
 They’re found at CVS, Ulta, and a number of other retailers.
-The easiest store to get one, though, is Amazon.
+The easiest store to get one from, though, is Amazon.